lropero/logixboard/README.md

 ### Configuration
 - Set Google Maps API key in `src/config.js`
->This key should have the following APIs enabled:
+>This key should have the following APIs enabled: Geocoding API, Maps JavaScript API
->Geocoding API
->Maps JavaScript API

 ### Usage
 ```sh